Barbara J. Koonz - New Jersey Environmental Lawyer

 B.A., Geology, Franklin and Marshall College, 1983

 Barbara Koonz is a Shareholder in the Administrative Law group at Wilentz, Goldman and Spitzer, P.A.
+She is also a member of the firm's Cannabis Law team.
 Ms. Koonz focuses her practice on energy and the environment.
 As a lawyer and a certified geologist, Ms. Koonz advises private and public entities involved in the fossil fuel, Liquefied Natural Gas (LNG) and Renewable Energy industries in connection with acquisition, project management, development and permitting of state and national energy facilities and infrastructure.

 On behalf of dozens of clients, Ms. Koonz has facilitated conversions to cleaner forms of energy including natural gas, solar and co-generation plants, and has secured hundreds of environmental permits and approvals for projects ranging from interstate pipelines, LNG facilities, gas fired power plants, solar, wind and independent power facilities from conducting due diligence through the multi-faceted coordination of stakeholders, state agencies and federal commissions, including the New Jersey Department of Environmental Protection (NJDEP), the United States Environmental Protection Agency (EPA) and the Federal Energy Regulatory Commission (FERC).
 These important projects have enabled businesses across New Jersey, Pennsylvania and Florida to minimize their environmental liabilities through compliance with the increasingly complex regulatory requirements and by developing new compliance strategies that target more efficient use of traditional and renewable power sources within environmental laws and regulations.